 Make spring cleaning easier by putting frequently used cleaning supplies into a tote you can carry from room to room.
 Then make a handy spring cleaning checklist like this one so you’ll remember to clean areas that are often overlooked.
-This guide will give you a few ideas so you can keep your home clean, no matter the season.

 - Work from the top of the room to the bottom.
 Use a long-handled duster to dust the tops of cabinets, bookcases and other furnishings.
-Don’t forget to dust ceiling fans, crown molding, beams and other overhead elements.
+Don’t forget to dust ceiling fans, crown moulding, beams and other overhead elements.

 - Turn off lamps and ceiling lights.
 When the bulbs are cool, wipe them with a dry cloth.
 Dust the lamps and light fixtures and vacuum the shades.